 Ill be talking about collecting and analyzing project deliverables, but Ill also allow myself to change the term deliverable for the term project result while keeping the definition.

-Lets take the following project as an example: Implementing a CRM system in an organization.
+Lets take the following project as an example: Implementing a PROFESSIONAL SERVICES AUTOMATION SYSTEM (PSA) in an organization.

 The customer has formulated the following objectives: